-While I normally any golden shades guaranteed to make me look less vampire-like, the unusual shell pink shade of Herbivore’s oil caught my eye for days when I want something a little more subtle.
+While I normally any golden shades guaranteed to make me look less vampire-like, the unusual shell pink shade of Herbivore’s Rose Quartz Illuminating Body Oil caught my eye for days when I want something a little more subtle.

 Containing camellia seed oil, orchid flower extract, squalane, soybean oil, shea butter and jasmine flower extract, this oil ticks all the right boxes for post-sun moisturising.

 It also offers an unusual pale glow effect, which I can only describe as moonshine-like (not in a make your own alcohol sort of way, more in the subtle, ethereal sort of way), which I really like.